 The Buk is missing one missile.
 In the photo and video with the trailer (the same one) there is a StroiDom [construction material] store.
 Address: Krasnoarmeysk, 49 Gorky Street.
 That is, the shooting Buk was located on a territory under the control of the junta and is still there.
 What questions are there?
 Everything is as clear as day — the Boeing was shot down by Ukrainian military by this very Buk, and now, in order for the video which leaked on to the web not to become compromising material, they decided to stupidly lay the blame on the militia, that they are hauling it.
 Remaining true to their lying nature (the Odessians burned themselves, the Luganskites blew up their own air conditioner, the DPR itself shells towns and so on).
 Mongrels.”

 The propaganda technique here relies on a certain factology, playing on the fascination people have for geolocation.
-There are two things wrong with the story, however; one is that the StroiDom store isn’t at that location in Krasnoarmeysk, but on Lermontov St. The other is, of course, a lack of explanation for the trolleybus wires.
+There are two things wrong with the story, however; one is that the StroiDom store isn’t at that location in Krasnoarmeysk, but on Lermontov St. [Note correction: it's on Gorky Street, but doesn't look like this location.]
+The other is, of course, a lack of explanation for the trolleybus wires.

 July 19, 2014

 2137GMT: Many Russians on Twitter have now turned their attention to an account made by fans of Crimean Prosecutor Natalya Poklonskaya, which contains a tweet dated 29 June bragging about the Buks which has not been removed:

 ПВО "Купол" – радиус обнаружения 150 км. ЗРК "Бук" – радиус поражения цели 20 км. У ополченцев для укроввс появились отличные печеньки.